DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-06-06-school-direct-view.md

         Qualification outcomes are more complex than this.
 For example:

         - QTS with a PGCE top-up – top-ups can vary, eg alumni PGCE, this also affects fees
-        - PGCE can vary, some have masters credits others do not – sometimes you do not get the PGCE if you fail the masters bit, sometimes that doesn’t matter
+        - PGCE can vary, some have masters credits others do not – sometimes you do not get the PGCE if you fail the masters bit, sometimes that does not matter
     - text: Salary
       caption: |
         The salary is not available.
 It’s based on the national teacher’s pay scale that is not published until later in the year.